 Kelly Sanders, co-owner of love, Pittsburgh, says she and her business partner, Monica Yope, even pitched in by suggesting the Mt.
 Washington Wild Turkeys for Idia’s “already incredible, Pittsburgh-crowd sourced league.”
 The idea came to life through a design by Anire Mosley depicting a stately, if somewhat mean-looking, turkey with a sharply peaked Mt.
 Washington logo.

-While she’s currently based Turkey (the country), Idia says she hopes to continue the project by engaging more local artists to create designs, for which they will also get a portion of the sales.
+While she’s currently based in Turkey (the country), Idia says she hopes to continue the project by engaging more local artists to create designs, for which they will also get a portion of the sales.

 “The idea is to do drops throughout the year with different neighborhoods and themes,” says Idia, adding that she is currently seeking artists for an Earth Day series focused on Pittsburgh city parks, and for a series around Juneteenth focused on historically Black neighborhoods.

 She adds that, overall, TripleAAAnimals will cover not only Pittsburgh but locations throughout Allegheny County.
+The project promises teams will drop throughout the summer and fall.